dzekelid/discounts/_listings/eventbrite/discountsdiscount-id-post-openapi.md

 x-collection-name: Eventbrite
 x-complete: 0
 info:
-  title: Eventbrite Add Discounts Discount
+  title: Eventbrite Post Discounts Discount
   description: Updates the discount with the specified :discount_id.
 Returns the updated
     cross_event_discount.
 The fields sent are the ones that are going to be updated, the fields that are not sent will be unchanged.
 The same conditions and notes for the discount creation apply.
   version: 1.0.0
-host: www.eventbriteapi.com
+host: www.eventbrite.com
-basePath: /v3
+basePath: /%7Bdata-type%7D/
 schemes:
 - http
 produces: